 The glitz and glamour of South Beach (and other South Florida hot spots), ever-present celebrity and high-end wealth culture, international vibe, and year-round subtropical climate combine to create a “show me” environment for some of the most lavish vehicles (and people) in the world.

-Be part of the Saturday night Miami Beach spectacle, by entering Ocean Drive on 5th Avenue and inching along north.
+Be part of the Saturday night Miami Beach spectacle by entering Ocean Drive on 5th Avenue and inching north.

 Historic drives like Old Cutler Road (South Florida’s country road) and Calle Ocho (through Little Havana) await culture lovers.